← back

 • Internal Claude Code event types like file-history-snapshot, progress, queue-operation

-For mega-sessions that exceed the model's context window, session documents get split at turn boundaries into 80K character chunks.
-Each chunk gets its own embedding but shares the same session metadata, and results are deduplicated by session ID during search.
+For mega-sessions that exceed the model's context window, session documents get split at turn boundaries into token-bounded chunks (~6500 tokens by default).
+Each chunk gets its own embedding but shares the same session metadata, and results are deduplicated by session ID during search so one big conversation doesn't flood the top results.

 Integration as a Claude Code Skill